DSR-RHIT/me447-visualizing-data/cm/cm300-report-portfolio-reqts.md

     contribute to the teams’ work as well as your portfolio.
 Your teammates might resist however—avoid pressuring them to use your work.

+## sports data limit

+Because our goal is to create a portfolio of data displays suitable for an audience of your professional peers and prospective employers, I impose a limit on the number of sports-related data.

+No more than two of your displays can be related to sport.

 ## redesigns